-To terminate a transfer before it has finished (and free the computer), execute an ABORT IO (or, as a last resort, press [RESET]).
+To terminate a transfer before it has finished (and free the computer), execute an ABORT IO (or, as a last resort, press (RESET)).

-See also: ASSIGN, WAIT FOR EOT, WAIT FOR EOR, ABORTIO, RESET and the "Advanced Transfer Techniques" chapter of the BASIC Interfacing Techniques manual.
+See also: ASSIGN, WAIT FOR EOT, WAIT FOR EOR, ABORTIO, RESET and the "Advanced Transfer Techniques" chapter of the HP BASIC 6.2 Interface Reference.

-Either io\burst is used (if specified with CONTROL isc, 255;3) or else DMA allocation is managed by the HP-UX kernel and may be used for some or all of the TRANSFER segments.
+Either io\burst is used (if specified with CONTROLisc, 255;3) or else DMA allocation is managed by the HP-UX kernel and may be used for some or all of the TRANSFER segments.